laminlabs/lamin-docs/docs/faq/storage.md

 ## When should I pass `key`, and when should I rely purely on metadata to register a file?

-The recommended way of making files findable in LaminDB is to link them to labels and use the `description` field of {attr}`~lamindb.File`.
+The recommended way of making files findable in LaminDB is to link them to labels and use the `description` field of {attr}`~lamindb.Artifact`.
 Generally, we discourage the usage of semantic `keys` for files due to the need for standards and potential ambiguity.

 ## How does LaminDB store existing (legacy) data